 AIER’s Teach the Teachers program targets an audience of high school teachers with in-person seminars coupled with online lesson plans and follow-ups.
 In addition to micro-and macro-economics, teachers are exposed to a variety of applied economic topics, such as economic history, international trade, and the environment.

-This program now reaches over 100 teachers per year, far more reach than just a couple years ago.
-The courses are taught by AIER economists and teachers associated with our partner Foundation for Teaching Economics.
+Courses are taught by AIER economists and teachers associated with our partner Foundation for Teaching Economics.
 With over 40 years of experience in helping teachers of economics become more effective educators, FTE provides AIER with the administrative and planning support needed to attract and engage teachers and their continuing education programs.
 Something that is not AIER’s comparative advantage.

 Participants learn to incorporate activity-based lessons into their economics classes and also add to their expertise in the field.
 In addition to micro-and macro-economics, programs cover a variety of applied economic topics, such as economic history, international trade, and the environment.
 AIER researchers and FTE trainers are on hand at every event to connect classroom applications and contain instructions to the economic ideas and methodology supporting free markets and individual freedom.